12 Mental Health Benefits of Weight Training | MuscleSquad

 Increases connection with yourself

 Training with dumbbells and barbells creates a tangible connection between your body and brain, putting you in touch with yourself in a uniquely personal way.
-You execute the training with your body, and the outcome of the training is your body, too.
-Lifting weights sets off a feedback loop of proprioception and physical awareness that will leave you with a deep appreciation for your body.
+You execute the training with your body, and it's your body that's rewarded with the gains.
+Lifting weights sets off a feedback loop and physical awareness that will leave you with a deep appreciation for your body.

 Boosts happy hormones

-All exercise has the power to increase the so-called happy hormones dopamine, serotonin, oxytocin and endorphins.
-But evidence suggests lifting heavy weights is particularly good at boosting natural levels of dopamine (the feel good hormone associated with learning, memory, and motor system function) and endorphins (the body's natural pain reliever).
+All exercise has the power to increase the so-called happy hormones of dopamine, serotonin, oxytocin and endorphins.
+But evidence suggests lifting heavy weights is particularly good at boosting natural levels of dopamine (the feel-good hormone associated with learning, memory and motor system function) and endorphins (the body's natural pain reliever).

 Clears brain fog